 3.2.1 Water Quality Data Averaging

 Utilizing the R scripts provided by Dr. Daniel Myers, the team averaged each water quality metric for each monitoring location seasonally and annually.
-The seasonally averaged data was used in the soil moisture, precipitation and NDVI analyses while the annually averaged data was used in the LULC analysis.
+The seasonally averaged data was used in the soil moisture, precipitation, and NDVI analyses while the annually averaged data was used in the LULC analysis.
 Although this project focused primarily on six watersheds, these processed datasets and the methodology will allow SWRC and NPS to analyze remote sensing and water quality relationships within other watersheds.

 To enhance and refine our data processing, we subsequently developed a Python script inspired by Dr. Myers' R scripts.
 We leveraged the data manipulation capabilities of Python's “pandas” library, enabling us to import the dataset from an Excel file.
 A logical modification we implemented was renaming the “ActivityStartDate” column to “Date” for better clarity.
 To ensure data integrity, we standardized every entry in the “CharacteristicName” column to string format.